albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 Weak Reference
 ^^^^^^^^^^^^^^

-.. js:function:: weakreference.ref()
+.. sq:function:: weakreference.ref()

 returns the object that the weak reference is pointing at; null if the object that was point at was destroyed.

-.. js:function:: weakreference.weakref()
+.. sq:function:: weakreference.weakref()

 returns a weak reference to the object.

-.. js:function:: weakreference.tostring()
+.. sq:function:: weakreference.tostring()

 returns the string "(weakref : pointer)".